jjsadhana/passbolt_gatling/README.md

 ## Copyright and Licence

 Copyright (c) Passbolt SARL (https://www.passbolt.com)

-Licensed under GNU Affero General Public License version 3 of the or any later version.
-For full copyright and license information, please see the LICENSE.txt Redistributions of files must retain the above copyright notice.
+Licensed under the Apache License, Version 2.0 (ALv2) For full copyright and license information, please see the LICENSE.txt Redistributions of files must retain the above copyright notice.